maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ### Per 2020 nov 30

 - The app version 10.0.3
-  Now has a "Getting started"
+  Now has a "Getting started".
-  Now has motor calibration (that O is 0 degrees)
+  Now has motor calibration (that O is 0 degrees).
-  Now has robot (extensions) from the community
+  Now has robot (extensions) from the community.
-- The Hub OS version is 2.1.4.10
+- The Hub OS version is 2.1.4.13
 - Micro Python 1.11.0
 - The "sys version" 3.4.0